spack/spack/lib/spack/docs/build_systems/pythonpackage.rst

 This file is used by package managers like ``pip`` to determine a package's dependencies and the version of dependencies required, so if the ``setup.py`` file is not accurate, the package will not build properly.
-For this reason, the ``setup.py`` file should be fairly accurate.
+For this reason, the ``setup.py`` file should be fairly reliable.
 If the documentation and ``setup.py`` disagree on something, the ``setup.py`` file should be considered to be the truth.
 As dependencies are added or removed, the documentation is much more likely to become outdated than